 7. Give It Up

-Turn a tried and true fundraising idea – the traditional bike race – into a team-oriented activity.
+Take a tried and true fundraising idea—the traditional bike race—and turn it into a team-oriented activity.
 Set up a relay style race with prizes for the teams that place.

 9. Film Fundraising

 Since everyone has a camera in their pocket and a platform to reach the masses, any moment can be captured on film and shared with the world.
-Host an amateur film festival and have participants enter their own unique productions.
+Host an amateur film festival and have participants enter their own productions.
 You can even turn it into a contest, where attendees can give $5 in order to cast votes for their favorite films.
 Leading up to the contest, create an email series with tips to show supporters how to create an impactful video.

 10. Hairless Fundraisers